Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors: Comparison between covariant and standard QFI calculated for states described by the nonreciprocal pseudo-Hermitian Hamiltonian given in Example 1.b in the main text

 Here, we briefly discuss the implications of applying the {\it standard} QFI formalism, rather than the correct {\it covariant} QFI, to quantum systems governed by pseudo-Hermitian Hamiltonians.
 We explicitly demonstrate that such an approach in general leads to misleading conclusions.
-For simplicity, we focus on the previously considered example of a linearly perturbed nonreciprocal pseudo-Hermitian Hamiltonian given in \eqref{He3}.
+For simplicity, we focus on a linearly perturbed nonreciprocal pseudo-Hermitian Hamiltonian analyzed in Example 1.b and given in Eq.~(11) in the main text, namely: